daleao/sdv/Professions/README.md

 **Hip-firing:** Refers to shots that are released as early as possible (before the overcharge meter appears).
 When any shot hits an enemy, your next hip-fired shot against a different enemy receives a 50% damage buff if it hits a target within 0.8 seconds.
 This rewards expert quick-shooting and quickly switching targets, as you would expect of a Desperado.

 **Overcharge:** Continue holding the fire button past the normal charge threshold to reveal the overcharge meter.
-A fully overcharged shot gains up to two times the original speed, damage and knockback, and can also **pierce** enemies.
+Overcharged shots gain up to 2x the original speed, damage and knockback, and can also **pierce** enemies.

 **Piercing Shot:** Piercing chance depends on overcharge percentage and enemy resistance.
-A piercing shot ignores enemy resistance and can damage armored enemies.
+If successful, a pierced shot then ignores that resistance and can even damage armored enemies.
 A shot can only pierce once.
 Only non-squishy and non-explosive ammos can pierce (i.e., not fish, fruits, veggies, Slime or Explosive Ammo).

 **Rebound Shot:** Hold the mod key (Default LeftCtrl) while firing to trigger a rebound shot.
 Rebound shots can bounce off of walls once, allowing you to hit those expert curve shots.
 </details>